 - tools that empower our readers – like our interactive charts that allow exploring the data

-- tools that support the authors – like the Grapher back-end used to create and publish the visualisations
+- tools that support the authors – like the CMS and Grapher back-end used to create and publish the visualisations

-- tools that support the developers – like automated tests and tools to help us be more effective
+- tools that support the developers – making us more effective at managing data and building our codebase

 Why this role?